Feb 2018

 Clinical leads

-Arun Radhakrishnan
+• Arun Radhakrishnan

-MSC, MD, CM, CCFP
+MD, CM, MSC, CCFP

-Dr. Arun Radhakrishnan is a family physician with a focused clinical practice in chronic non-cancer pain.
-He is an Assistant Professor with the Department of Family and Community Medicine at the University of Toronto and has a teaching affiliation with The Ottawa Hospital and the Elisabeth Bruyere Hospital.
-His research and education interests are in knowledge translation, mentoring and information and communication technologies in healthcare.
-He has led the development of a number of award-winning educational programs, clinical practice tools and resources to support primary care management of chronic pain.
+Dr. Arun Radhakrishnan is a family physician with a focused clinical practice in chronic pain.
+He is an Assistant Professor with the Department of Family Medicine at the University of Ottawa and the University of Toronto.
+He is affiliated with The Ottawa Hospital and the Elisabeth Bruyere hospital and is an investigator at the Bruyere Research Institute and the Equity in Health Systems Lab.
+His research and education interests are in knowledge translation mentoring and digital health technologies.
+He has led the development of several award-winning educational programs, clinical practice tools and resources to support primary care management of chronic pain.
 He is a past AMS Phoenix Fellow and is currently the Medical Director of the Adaptive Mentoring Networks with the Centre for Effective Practice.

 Conflict of interest